debakkerb/ssl-gke-api-gateway/README.md

 ![architecture diagram, incl. load balancer and 2 gke clusters](./00_-_docs/images/architecture.png)

+The idea is that you have two teams, Accounting and Consumer.
+Both are running workloads on GKE, in their own respective namespaces.

 ## Instructions

 Before we dive into the configuration of the individual resources, let's talk about how to create everything in your environment.
 Follow these instructions to create your Google Cloud environment and deploy the application to the GKE clusters.